 When is it Winter in Leavenworth?

-In Leavenworth, the winter season typically starts from mid-November and lasts until the end of February.
+In Leavenworth, the winter season typically starts in mid-November and lasts until the end of February.
 While snow is prevalent outside of that, we will be referring to winter as December, January, and February throughout this guide.

 Average Snowfall in Leavenworth